Disney blocked DeSantis' oversight board. What happens next?

 In a quiet move that's enchanting the internet, the former Reedy Creek Development board signed its power back to Disney before leaving office, a binding declaration that doesn't expire until England's monarchy dies out.

-That means the five DeSantis allies who pledged to reign in one of Florida's largest employers lack the ability to do much of anything, at least until they take legal action.
+That means the five DeSantis allies who pledged to rein in one of Florida's largest employers lack the ability to do much of anything, at least until they take legal action.

 Here's a look at what's going on and what could come next.